 Friends of Conway Park

-Friends of Conway Park are our latest members and we are pleased to welcome them.
-This is a brief extract from their web site: We are a new group that has been formed with the primary aim to work for the benefit of Conway Park.
-Membership is open to all and there will be regular meetings held.
-We have appointed 3 key people to steer the group: Chairperson Jeff Perkins, Treasurer John Thompson, Secretary Geoff Rand and initially there are several other members.
+Friends of Conway Park was formed with the primary aim of working for the benefit of Conway Park.
+Membership is open to all and there are regular meetings held.
+Chairperson Geoff Rand, Treasurer Richard Prescott, Secretary Caroline Bilsborough, and there are several other members.